milesrichardson/bbb-ap/readme.md

 determine which /dev/diskN is the sd card

-execute:
+unmount it so we don't get "resource busy" errors from mac mounting it:

+    diskutil unmountDisk /dev/diskN

+now flash the SD card:

-    sudo dd if=/path/to/downloaded.img of /dev/rdiskN bs=1m
+    sudo dd if=/path/to/downloaded.img of=/dev/rdiskN bs=1m

 wait. loading image onto SD card.

     diskutil eject /dev/diskN

-# Flash beaglebone with image
+# Flash beaglebone with debian image from SD card

 power down, unplug beagle bone black